Planned Start Date and Planned Deadline set time frames for each of the Jobs.

-- in case you have more than one job in a step, you need to use the side panel, which appears when you select a job.
-This works just fine in case of a single job too.
+- In case you have more than one Job in a Step, use the side panel, which appears when you select a Job.
+This works just fine in case of a single Job too.

-- use the Gantt Chart in the Jobs card just below.
-You can switch between the list of jobs and the chart using the cogwheel button, as shown below.
+- Use the Gantt Chart in the 'Jobs' card just below.
+You can switch between the list of Jobs and the chart using the cogwheel button.

-Note that in case of multiple jobs within a step it is a good idea to first drag it over the timeline and then split.
+In case of multiple Jobs within a Step it is a good idea to first drag the Step over the timeline and then split it.